TypingHare/computer_beginner_lifesaver/src/paths/README.md

 ​        d. `/java/../cpp/hw1`

 2\.
-Which of the following is NOT an relative path?
+Which of the following is NOT a relative path?

 ​        a\. `..`